pedroliman/pedros-housekeeping-rules/README.md

 Code QA reviewer: Code QA reviewer.

-1. First
-2. Second
-3. Third

-    A normal paragraph

-4. Continue with item 4
-5. Item 5

     **Maintenance and Testing**

 1. DEVs are expected to frequently run CRAN checks on their package while the package doesn't have automated CRAN checks via github actions.